Coburg North

-Coburg North is a suburb in Melbourne, Victoria, Australia, 9 km north of Melbourne's Central Business District, located within the Cities of Darebin and Merri-bek local government areas.
+Coburg North is a suburb in Melbourne, Victoria, Australia, 9 km north of Melbourne's Central Business District.
+It is mainly a part of the City of Merri-bek local government area, with a handful of properties on its eastern boundary in the City of Darebin.
 Coburg North recorded a population of 8,327 at the 2021 census.

-Although most of Coburg North is within the City of Merri-bek, a handful of properties on Elizabeth Street, Coburg North's eastern boundary, are located in the City of Darebin.

 The suburb lies north of Coburg, and has the same postcode (3058).
 The majority of Coburg North is zoned residential, though there are some industrial pockets.
 The major commercial strip on Sydney Road is primarily automotive-related businesses.
 Merlynston has a small shopping strip with some cafes.
 The rest of the suburb is reliant on corner shops for everyday needs.

 History

 Coburg North Post Office opened on 1 August 1857 and closed in 1980.

+Heritage listing

+The following object in Coburg North is listed on the Victorian Heritage Register: